gwsetra/insider-jira-dropdown/Privacy Policy.md

 **Contact Information**

-Please contact Setra Genyang Wicana with any questions or comment about this Privacy Policy or the extension use or disclosure of user information by email at gw.setra@gmail.com or by phone to (+90)552-320-3512
+Please contact Setra Genyang Wicana with any questions or comment about this Privacy Policy or the extension use or disclosure of user information by email at gw.setra@gmail.com.